Meet the team

 Network & Membership Manager

-Jackie is a postgraduate Development and Emergency Practice student who has a number of years of experience in business management, with a background in literature and copy editing.
+Jackie is a postgraduate Development and Emergency Practice student whose research focuses on localised climate resilience, ecosystem restoration and forced migration.
+Jackie has a number of years of experience in operational and business management roles, with a background in literature and copy editing.
 Jackie has worked across the non-profit sector, from mental heath charities to regenerative design organisations.

 Media & Communications Manager